CEO Reveals How Easily Colonial Pipeline Hack Could’ve Been Avoided

 Here are a few pieces of cybersecurity hygiene that we should all know and implement:

-• Take your passwords seriously.
+- Take your passwords seriously.
 Passwords are your first line of defense.
 And for many people, they offer very little resistance.
 Don’t use personal information, predictable patterns, or the same password for different accounts.
-Be sure to create long, varied passwords with unpredictable patterns for sensitive accounts.
+Create long, varied passwords with unpredictable patterns for sensitive accounts.

-• Enable multi-factor authentication.
+- Enable multi-factor authentication.
 This should be step one whenever you open a sensitive account.
-Whether it’s your bank account or work account, always be sure to set up two-factor authentication (2FA) on any account that contains your sensitive information.
+Whether it’s your bank account or work account, always set up two-factor authentication (2FA) on any account containing your sensitive information.

-• Train employees.
+- Train employees.
 The number one way hackers infiltrate accounts is through phishing attempts.
-Train your employees to spot these imposter emails and make sure they know the basic tenets of cybersecurity hygiene.
+Train your employees to spot these imposter emails and ensure they know cybersecurity hygiene’s basic tenets.

-• Invest in cybersecurity software.
-A Bullguard survey found that one in three small businesses were using free, consumer-grade cybersecurity software.
+- Invest in cybersecurity software.
+A BullGuard survey found that one in three small businesses used free, consumer-grade cybersecurity software.
 That’s an unacceptable way to protect a business.
 Invest in high-quality anti-virus and encryption software to protect yourself and your company.

-• Consult with a cybersecurity expert.
-Talk with an expert to figure the best way to protect you and your business.
-And always have a plan in place in the event that you are hacked.
+- Consult with a cybersecurity expert.
+Talk with an expert to determine the best way to protect you and your business.
+And always have a plan in place if you are hacked.

 Featured image from YouTube.